MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 manager: shujoshi
 ---

-# Customize forms and fields in Sales solution in Microsoft 365 Copilot
+# Customize forms and fields in Sales in Microsoft 365 Copilot

 As an administrator, you can customize the CRM information that's displayed in Sales app to give your sellers a more relevant view.